mohyneenm/NumberSeries/README.md

 # NumberSeries
-Predicts the next number in a given sequence of numbers
+Predicts the next number in a given sequence of numbers.

+This project was inspired by the NPAT tests that applicants need to take for certain universities or companies.
+The test presents number sequences where you have to figure out the next number.
+Machine Learning will not easily work here because some sequences may contain only 3 numbers and you have to guess the simplest next number.
+And some patterns are quite hard, which will require a huge amount of training data to train a model, whereas you can simply write down the formula and be done with it.

 Here are some guidelines that I am following in order to simplify ambiguous cases: